tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 ### 2.7 LM Head
 ## 3. Features
 ### 3.1 Generative Decoding

 ### 3.2 Prefill and Decode

-Large language models require two distinct phases for inference due to the fundamental nature of transformer attention and autoregressive generation:
+Large language models require two distinct phases for inference due to the fundamental nature of transformer attention and autoregressive generation: prefill and decode.

-#### Prefill
-- The prefill phase is sequential for each user, but parallel for the prompt tokens of each user.
-- During prefill, the system computes attention scores for all prompt tokens against each other and populates the key-value (KV) cache.
-- Prefill also computes the first token for the following autoregressive generation.
+The prefill phase is done sequentially for each user, but parallel for the prompt tokens of each user.
+During prefill, the model computes attention scores for all prompt tokens against each other and populates the key-value (KV) cache which will speed up the computation of the decode phase.
+At the end of the prefill phase, the first token for the following autoregressive generation will also be computed.

-#### Decode
-- The decode phase is parallel for all users, but sequential for each token within a batch of users.
-- Each new token can only be generated after the previous one, as the system must maintain causality in attention computations.
+The decode phase is parallel-computed for all users, but sequential for each token within a batch of users.
+Each new token can only be generated after the previous one, as the model must maintain causality in attention computations.

-#### Module and Test Differences
+#### Llama3 Module and Test Differences

-The attention module class (`TtLlamaAttention`) implements two primary methods for attention computation: `forward_prefill` and `forward_decode`.
-Attention has two different test files, `test_attention_decode` and `test_attention_prefill`, which create the appropriate input tensors:
+In our current Llama3 model, the attention module class (`TtLlamaAttention`) implements two primary methods for attention computation: `forward_prefill` and `forward_decode`.
+To test these, we provide two separate attention test files, `test_attention_decode` and `test_attention_prefill`, which create the appropriate input tensors:
-- A tensor of size `(batch, dim)` in L1 for decode
+- A tensor of size `(batch, dim)` in L1 for decode,
-- A tensor of size `(seqlen, dim)` in DRAM for prefill
+- A tensor of size `(seqlen, dim)` in DRAM for prefill.

-Each test compares the attention module output and KV-cache correlation between the PyTorch host implementation and the ttnn device implementation.
+Each attention test compares the attention module output and KV-cache correlation between the PyTorch host implementation and the TTNN device implementation.

-The MLP module class (`TtLlamaMLP`) handles prefill and decode in the same file but has some technical differences (mentioned below).
+The current version of the MLP module class (`TtLlamaMLP`) handles prefill and decode in the same file but has some technical differences (mentioned in the section below).

-The decoder module and model module also handle prefill and decode in the same file, but they call the respective modes within the attention and MLP modules.
+The decoder module (which encapsulates both attention and MLP) and model module (which encapsulates the decoder and the remaining parts of the Llama3 model) also handle prefill and decode in the same file, but they call the respective modes within the attention and MLP modules.

-#### Technical Implementation Differences
+#### **Technical Implementation Differences**

+The intermediate activations in prefill mode are kept in DRAM, due to the large size of the tensors which contain the entire sequence length.
+In decode mode, the intermediate activations are kept in L1 memory instead, since in this mode the sequence length to compute is just 1 (one token at the time), reducing latency.

 ##### 1. Reshaping for Large Matrix Multiplications

+Please see the [attention source code](../../models/demos/llama3/tt/llama_attention.py) for reference.

-In prefill mode, the system reshapes input tensors to process sequences in smaller chunks in parallel for larger matrix multiplications, such as `wqkv`, `wo` in the attention module, and `w1`, `w2`, `w3` in the MLP module.
+In prefill mode, when the input sequence length is very large, the model reshapes its input tensors to process sequences in smaller chunks in parallel for larger matrix multiplications, such as `wqkv`, `wo` in the attention module, and `w1`, `w2`, `w3` in the MLP module.
 This reshaping prevents running out of memory in cases of long prefill sequence lengths.
 For instance:

 ```python
 if seq_len > 2048: